The Other Side of the Creek: The Atomic Age at Stanford

 First Life

-There are corners of Stanford where the ground has held more than one kind of future.
-One of those futures began in fire-white voltage, and later — briefly, quietly — shifted into the blue-glow vocabulary of the Atomic Age.
+The site’s first future began in fire-white voltage and later — briefly, quietly — shifted into the blue-glow vocabulary of the Atomic Age.

 In its first life, the Harris J. Ryan High Voltage Laboratory was built for spectacular electrical work.
 Named after a Stanford engineering pioneer who shared the Edison Medal ranks with Nikola Tesla and Alexander Graham Bell, it opened in 1926 as the world’s largest university electrical facility.
 Its primary mission was ambitious: to solve the massive engineering challenges of transmitting electricity over hundreds of miles to power the booming American West.